anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Read operations

-* GetItem returns eventual reads by default, you can use projection expression to retrieve only certain attributes.
+* GetItem returns eventual reads by default, you can use projection expression to retrieve only certain attributes
 * Query returns items based on a specific partition key
   * KeyConditionExpression, partition key and sort key
   * FilterExpression: additional filtering after the query operation (before data is returned to you). use only with non-key attributes (no hash or range attributes)